-Massive stars influence their environments very strongly.
-Understanding these stars, and populations of them, from birth to death elucidates many key processes of our origins, such as the cycle of star birth and galaxy evolution, and the origin of the elements (especially those needed for life).
+Massive stars in all phases of their life influence their environments very strongly via radiation, winds, and their violent deaths.
+Understanding these stars, and populations of them, from birth to death therefore elucidates many key processes of our origins, such as the cycle of star birth and galaxy evolution, the origin of the elements (especially those needed for life).

 Massive stars, star birth, galaxy evolution, hot stars, optical/infra-red spectroscopy, stellar winds, internal mixing, binary interaction